thedarknight01/Spacer/SECURITY.md

 ## 9. Contact Information

-For questions, concerns, or clarification regarding this Security Policy, please contact [Name/Department] at [Email Address] or [Phone Number].
+For questions, concerns, or clarification regarding this Security Policy, please contact .